 If you love a painting listed on this site, you can purchase it through the gallery listed on that painting’s page – or by clicking the Add to Cart button.
 If you would like to commission a portrait or other painting, just email, call or text me and we can talk about your project.

 Feel free to contact me with questions or comments.

 South Dakota has purchased Jessie’s work for the public collection in Pierre, and Sanford hospital has purchased her work for the Edith Sanford Breast Center and the Memorial Garden in Sioux Falls, SD.
 She is represented by the South Dakota Art Museum shop, SouthWind Gallery in Topeka, KS, and Art Resources Gallery in Minneapolis, MN.

 More fine art, multimedia and science classes and workshops than I can count.

-South Dakota Artists Alliance.
-Former member of the American Impressionist Society, the Oil Painters of America and the Institute of Equine Artists
+Current member of the American Impressionist Society and South Dakota Artists Alliance.
+Former member of the Oil Painters of America and the Institute of Equine Artists.

 I teach occasional workshops out of my studio, or in other locations by invitation.
 Sign up for the newsletter to be notified about workshops.

 Gordon Gilkey, PNCA (art school) teacher, and advisor, 1989-91

 At PNCA the (now) late printmaker Gordon Gilkey was my mentor and was incredibly inspiring, and I adored him and his passion for prints.
 He had a great collection of prints which I believe he donated to the Portland Art Museum.
 He let me hold an original Picasso print on one of our adventures perusing his collection.
 He handed the print to me and at one glance I knew what it was… I remember the sensation of holding something so special.